miamiww/hugoBlog/content/post/tempexp/heaven-is-a-waste-place.md

 * The the global garbage system itself is overwhelmingly complex.
 It makes me sick and depressed.
 I start crying when I think about the number of shipping containers full of waste plastics over the ocean at any time.

 * The layers of abstraction and complexities of the global systems in garbage make a systemic subversive intervention difficult.
 I believe that exaggeration of the features of the system might be a possible lever, and overidentification with the corporations moving in the garbage space seemed like an in to that exageration.
-An overidentificatied corporation is a cult.
+An overidentified corporation is a cult.

 ### Research process
 UNDER CONSTRUCTION